 But Congress has yet to pass the bill and is running out of time before facing a government shutdown on Friday night if measures aren’t passed.

 Cuellar said differences in domestic spending measures are drawing a rift between Republicans and Democrats in Congress and threaten the shutdown.
 And he criticizes Senators for delaying until the end of the year to take up the spending bill in earnest.

 “The House Appropriations, we did our work back in July, we passed the work that we needed to do.
 But we’ve been waiting and waiting and waiting and waiting for the Senate.
 And so they usually get engaged at the end of the year, I just don’t understand why this happens every single year,” Cuellar said.

-Cuellar is vice chairman of the House Appropriations Homeland Security Appropriations Committee.
-He is in line to be ranking member of the committee under the new Republican-led leadership in January, but first that must be approved.
+Cuellar is vice chairman of the House Appropriations Homeland Security Appropriations Subcommittee.
+He is in line to be ranking member of the subcommittee under the new Republican-led leadership in January, but first that must be approved.

 He also has been selected to serve as chief deputy Whip in the 118th Congress under incoming Democratic Whip Katherine Clark, he said.

 In that role he will help to decide which legislative measures are priorities for the Democratic party and he will sit on a Policy and Steering Committee, which decides the committees that new members are appointed to.